Every year, millions of people use airplanes for leisure and business.

 - The main components of airplanes are titanium, steel, and aluminum.

 - The probability of dying in a plane crash is one in 11M, while the possibility of dying in a car crash is one in 5K.
 That means your chances of dying in a car accident are 2.2K times higher than in a plane crash.

 - The New York to Abu Dhabi flight with Etihad can cost travelers ~$64K (one-way).

 - While most commercial aircraft reach a maximum of 559 mph (899 km), the Lockheed SR-71 (today’s fastest aircraft) can go as fast as 2,100 mph (3,379 km).

 - The Airbus A380 is the largest passenger plane that can carry up to 850 people.

-- Nearly 43% of pilots admit to falling asleep during the flight.
+- 43% of pilots admitted to falling asleep while flying.

-- The lifespan of a passenger airplane is ~25 years, after which it is destined for cargo use.
+- The lifespan of a passenger airplane is ~25 years, after which it’s destined for cargo use.

 - The longest non-stop flight from Seoul (South Korea) to Buenos Aires (Argentina) lasts 20 hours and 19 minutes.

 - Commercial airplanes are struck by lightning an average of two times yearly.
 Even so, aircraft are prepared to withstand a discharge of that power and avoid significant damage.